Test-Time Multimodal Backdoor Detection by Contrastive Prompting

-\textbf{The impact of the number of class-specific benign prompts.} \quad As shown in Table \ref{table:related}, we can see that increasing the number of class-specific benign prompt s can enhance the detection performance under various backdoor attacks.
+\textbf{The impact of the number of class-specific benign prompts.} \quad As shown in Table \ref{table:related}, we find that increasing the number of class-specific benign prompts strengthens detection against various backdoor attacks.
+For example, when using 1 benign prompt, the average AUROC is 0.952, which increases to 0.980 when using 7 benign prompts.
 This is because more diverse fine-grained description texts expand the difference of contrastive distributions, which is more beneficial for BDetCLIP to distinguish backdoored and clean images.
 Therefore, it is of vital importance to leverage more diverse description texts in BDetCLIP.

-\textbf{The impact of the text length of class-specific malignant prompts.} \quad As shown in Table \ref{table:perturbed}, the performance has a sharp drop as the number of words in class-specific malignant prompts increases.
+\textbf{The impact of the text length of class-specific malignant prompts.} \quad As shown in Table \ref{table:perturbed}, the performance has a bit of a drop as the number of words in class-specific malignant prompts increases.
 This is because more random texts generated in class-specific malignant prompts would greatly destroy the semantics of class-specific malignant prompts, thereby increasing the contrastive distribution difference of backdoored images (close to that of clean images).
-This would degrade the performance of detection significantly.
-Besides, the performance on Blended and Blended-LC attacks exhibits a high sensitivity to the text length of class-specific malignant prompts.
+This would degrade the performance of detection.
+Besides, the performance on BadNet and Blended attacks exhibit a relatively high sensitivity to the text length of class-specific malignant prompts.